binsta/dao-super/README.md

-# 🏛️ Simple DAO with Superfluid.Finanace
+# 🏛️ Simple DAO with Superfluid Finance

 > Quickly spin up a DAO smart contract where you choose the initial group of members.